lesterfernandez/oauth2/README.md

 oauth2 are lightweight and simple libraries with the goal of quickly integrating OAuth 2.0 using any provider with type-safety and security in mind by following the OAuth 2.0 protocol and extensions such as the PKCE flow.

-These libraries are meant to be utilized in projects that have server-side processing in order to securely exchange access tokens and return a callback
+These libraries are meant to be utilized together in projects that have server-side processing in order to securely exchange access tokens.

 ## Features